How to Communicate When Others Can’t Imagine Your Symptoms

 Why Communication Fails for Medically Complex People

-Most people do not appreciate the broad range of possibilities in the human experience and incorrectly assume most people are similar to themselves.
-Everyone has to interpret new information through whatever they already understand.
-If they’ve never experienced what you’re describing they have to replace your meaning with something they can imagine.
+Many people underestimate the broad range of possibilities in the human experience and assume others are more similar to them than they are.
+People interpret new information through whatever they already understand.
+If they’ve never experienced what you’re describing, they may replace your meaning with something they can imagine.

 It’s not hostility.
 It’s not disbelief.
 It’s a limitation of the listener’s internal model.